neams-th-coe/cardinal/doc/content/tutorials/KRUSTY.md

 ## Execution and Postprocessing

-To run the coupled calculation
+To run the coupled calculation:

 ```
 mpiexec -np 2 cardinal-opt -i openmc.i --n-threads=2